TonyHg/Portfolio/README.md

-# Portoflio
+# Portofolio
-This is my portfolio.
+My name is Tony and this is my portfolio

 # Usage
 Go to (will be added later)